 - Buttermilk– makes the cupcakes very moist, make sure it is room temperature

-- Pumpkin pie ground spice blend- a blend of ground cinnamon, nutmeg, allspice, cloves and ginger is used to bring warm fall flavors to these cupcakes
+- Pumpkin Pie Ground Spice Blend- a blend of warm spices like ground cinnamon, nutmeg, allspice, cloves and ginger is used to bring warm fall flavors to these cupcakes

-- Baking powder & baking soda– leaven the cupcakes and give them their fluffy texture
+- Baking Powder & Baking Soda– used to leaven the cupcakes and give them their fluffy texture

 - Salt– helps to bring out all the flavors

 - Cream Cheese– used to make the delicious cream cheese frosting

 - Powdered Sugar- used to sweeten the frosting

 Step by Step Instructions